 Baldur’s Gate II: Enhanced Edition PC Review

 I’m ashamed to admit that Baldur’s Gate II, until this review, was one of the classic RPGS I had never had a chance to really play.
-A friend of mine had the game when we were in high school, but, given that my time was already occupied with the Final Fantasies and Chrono Cross’ of the RPG genre, it was never really The first game in the series was one of the best games I played last year, and I’ve gone back and played it through twice more since then.
+A friend of mine had the game when we were in high school, but, given that my time was already occupied with the Final Fantasies and Chrono Cross’ of the RPG genre, it was never really high on my priority list.
+The first game in the series was one of the best games I played last year, and I’ve gone back and played it through twice more since then.
 It remains one of the best RPGs I’ve ever played, and so I approached Baldur’s Gate II: Enhanced Edition with trepidation, fearing that it couldn’t live up to the high standards of the first game.
 In word, I’m a fool – Baldur’s Gate II: Enhanced Edition surpasses and enriches what is an incredible game, with only a few small shortcomings along the way.

 The enhancements to the game are merely superlatives on what is one of the best cast of characters and plot I’ve encountered in an RPG.
 Like Baldur’s Gate, the same rules apply here – you’ll encounter a myriad of characters and storylines that force your decisions, leading to a game where permanent death and a shifting cast of characters should be expected.
 Make no mistake – this game is tough.
 You’ll control your party in real-time, but the combat system allows you to pause time to issue commands to your team; retrospectively, the fights are a bit simple in appearance, but you’ll quickly find that these fights are unforgiving and faster than nearly all modern RPGs.
 Still, you’ll find that even with planning and the pause system, this game, just like the first Baldur’s Gate, delights in pushing you to your limits.
 Luckily, this is all made easier to navigate because of Baldur’s interface.
 The interface is nearly identical to the first Baldur’s Gate, with the exception of far smoother load times.